-What’s New in just:play and just:live version 3.0
+What’s New in just:play and just:live Version 3.1

-Learn about new features and enhancements available in the upcoming version 3.0 of just:play and just:live – RELEASED
+Learn about new features and enhancements available in the release version 3.1 of just:play and just:live – RELEASED

-just:play and just:live have been redesigned to accommodate the latest macOS features and are now fully macOS Catalina (10.15) certified and ready for future macOS versions as well.
+just:play and just:live have been redesigned to accommodate the latest macOS features and are now fully macOS Catalina (10.15) and macOS Big Sur (11.x) certified.
 Full support for the advanced video technology AVFoundation from Apple improves the speed and stability of our engine even further and ensures flawless playout from SD to UHD.
-In addition to that in version 3.0, you can assign more memory to a single application, which means, that memory-related functions like the playout buffer can be increased substantially.
+In addition to that in version 3.1, you can assign more memory to a single application, which means, that memory-related functions like the playout buffer can be increased substantially.
 Instead of a maximum buffer of 0.5 seconds, a maximum buffer of 10 seconds can now be defined for a UHD channel, resulting in a playout signal which is less depending on the speed and stability of the surrounding hardware.

 NEW – Unified User Interface – One fits all